uwindsor-ece-capstone/Capstone2016/README.md

 ## Acknowledgments

-* Dr. Aaron Mavrinac for help throughtout project for giving valuable insight into utilizing ROS
+* Dr. Aaron Mavrinac for his help throughtout the Capstone project and for giving valuable insight into utilizing ROS
 * A Gentle Introduction to ROS by Jason M. O'Kane very helpful in understanding ROS
 * ros.org